SenthilNayagan/senthilnayagan.github.io/_pages/privacy-policy.md

 This blog takes your privacy seriously.
 To better protect your privacy we provide this privacy policy notice explaining the way your personal information is collected and used.

+Please do not hesitate to [contact us]({{site.baseurl}}/contact.html) if you have further concerns or seek extra information about our Privacy Policy.

 #### Collection of Routine Information